 Difference between Ammeter and Galvanometer

 What is an Ammeter?

-Ammeter is an electronic measuring instrument used to measure the magnitude of electric current flowing through an electrical or electronic circuit.
+An ammeter is an electronic measuring instrument used to measure the magnitude of electric current flowing through an electrical or electronic circuit.
 It is also known as the ampere meter.
 However, an ammeter can only measure the magnitude of electric current, but not the direction.
-On the upside the ammeter, it is a more accurate instrument for the measurement of electric current.
+On the upside, the ammeter is a more accurate instrument for the measurement of electric current.
 It is always connected in a series of circuits whose current is to be measured.
 One of the most significant characteristics of the ammeter is that it must ideally have zero internal resistance.

-Based on the type of current measured, ammeters are of two types namely, DC ammeter and AC ammeter.
-Ammeters can also be classified into two types depending upon the construction as electromechanical ammeter and electronic ammeter.
+Based on the type of current measured, ammeters are of two types, namely, DC ammeter and AC ammeter.
+Ammeters can also be classified into two types depending on the construction: electromechanical ammeter and electronic ammeter.

 What is a Galvanometer?

-A Galvanometer is also a measuring instrument used to measure the electric current flowing through an electric or electronic circuit.
+A galvanometer is an instrument used to measure the electric current flowing through an electric or electronic circuit.
 It is an electromechanical instrument used to measure the current’s strength and direction in a circuit.
 A galvanometer typically consists of a permanent magnet, a moving coil, an iron core, a non-magnetic frame, a suspension wire, and a control spring.

-Whenever an electric current passes through the moving coil placed between the two poles of the permanent magnet, a force act on it which moves it.
-A pointer is attached to this movable coil which can deflect on a scale to show the readings.
+Whenever an electric current passes through the moving coil placed between the two poles of the permanent magnet, a force acts on it, which moves it.
+A pointer is attached to this movable coil, which can deflect on a scale to show the readings.
 The deflection of the pointer on the scale is directly proportional to the magnitude of the current in the circuit.

-However, the galvanometer can only be used to measure direct current only.
+However, the galvanometer can only be used to measure direct current.
 In the galvanometer, the zero is located at the center of the scale, and the pointer can deflect on both sides.
 Hence, along with the magnitude, it can also show the direction of the current in the circuit.

+Difference between Ammeter and Galvanometer